At Our Office:The Leitz QuickFile folder.

 - It has heavy-duty sectioned folders that can hold lots of loose papers

-- It features a great table of contents that are printed on the front of it so you can label each section and keep track of what is put where (We recommend using pencil so that you can erase and re-use) right on so you know what each section is
+- It features a great table of contents that are printed on the front of it so you can label each section and keep track of what is put where (We recommend using pencil so that you can erase and re-use)

 - It includes a strong elastic strap that keeps your papers together and makes sure nothing gets loose.